Rocky Mountain Heart Rhythm Institute at Rose:

 In a similar fashion as cryoballoon ablation, a catheter inserted through the femoral vein allows direct access to the right atrium of the heart.
 After navigating to the left atrium, the catheter targets the four pulmonary veins, the AFib triggers in 95 percent of patients.

 Radiofrequency ablation is then used to intentionally scar the areas around the pulmonary veins contributing to the AFib.
 The lesions created isolate and prevent abnormal electrical signals from extending through rest of the heart with the intention to return the heart to its normal rhythm.

 In addition to cryoballoon and radiofrequency ablation, a third hybrid approach called the Convergent Procedure may be recommended.
-The Afib specialists at Rose Medical Center, electrophysiologists (EP) Dr. Tom Svinarich and Dr. Christopher Stees, paired with cardiothoracic surgeon Dr. Jason Sperling pioneered this new procedure that combines their unique skills in a new, minimally invasive approach to restore normal heart rhythm in even the most difficult-to-treat patients suffering from persistent and long-standing forms of Afib.
+Dr. Christopher Stee helped pioneer this new procedure that combines unique skills in a new, minimally invasive approach to restore normal heart rhythm in even the most difficult-to-treat patients suffering from persistent and long-standing forms of Afib.